ibexa/documentation-user/docs/organizing_the_content.md

 For each new alias, you can set the following options:

 - Language - the language of the Content item that the alias redirects to.
-- Alias should redirect to its destination - when toggled on, the alias will redirect to the Content item's actual URL.
+- Redirect to alias destination - when toggled on, the alias will redirect to the Content item's actual URL.
-- Place alias at the site root - when toggled, the alias will be created in the root of the site.
+- Place at the site root - when toggled, the alias will be created in the root of the site.
 If this is toggled off, the alias will be relative to the parent of the Content item.

 ## Sections

 You can divide your Content tree into Sections to better organize it.
-Sections let you decide which users will have access to which parts of the tree.
+Sections let you decide which Users will have access to which parts of the tree.
 To see which Section a Content item belongs to, look at its **Details** tabs.

-You can set up Sections in the **Admin Panel**, in the **Sections** tab.
+You can set up Sections in **Admin**, in the **Sections** tab.
 A few Sections are provided with each installation, and you can add new ones.

 ![List of Sections](img/sections.png "List of Sections")